- Required time in business: 6+ months

 - Compare lenders.
 Most lenders won’t advertise if they accept cosigners, and you may not know if you need a cosigner until after you apply.
 However, it’s still a good idea to compare business loans by rates, loan amounts and credit score requirements.
 Business loan marketplaces, such as Lendio, allow you to compare over 75 lenders.

 - If you need a cosigner, find one.
-Lenders typically only allow relatives or close business affiliates, like an investor or senior employee, to cosign a business loan.
+Your cosigner can be anyone, but lenders typically prefer someone with a vested interest in your company, like a relative or close business associate (an investor or senior employee, for example).
 The ideal cosigner has excellent credit, a low debt-to-income ratio and a steady income.
-They should comfortably afford to cover your business’s loan repayments.
+They should be able to comfortably afford to cover your business’s loan repayments.

-- You and the cosigner apply.
-The cosigner goes through the application process with you, providing proof of income, assets, work history, go through a credit check, etc. The cosigner signs all the application documents with you.
+- Both you and the cosigner apply for the business loan.
+The cosigner goes through the application process with you, providing proof of income, assets, work history, personal information, etc. The cosigner must also consent to a hard credit check and sign all the application documents with you.

-The cosigner is pretty hands-off after approval.
+The role of the cosigner is pretty hands-off after the loan has been disbursed.
 Typically, the cosigner is only contacted if you miss payments, in which case, the lender asks them to start repaying the loan.

 Compare business loans you can apply for today